 - Mark Muller, Founder and CEO of TopoGEN - "Cell Based Reporters for Epigenetic Revisions and Pathway Discovery in Cancer, Potential Collaborations and Career Opportunities for Biotech Startups"

 - John Milligan, President and Chief Operating Officer of Gilead Sciences - "Gilead Sciences: A Perspective on Ensuring Access to Medicines in the Developing World"

 - Tom Harding, Sr. Vice President of Preclinical Research and Translational Medicine at Clovis Oncology - "Cancer research at Clovis Oncology: Active areas, possible collaborations and career opportunities in industry"

 - Larry Gold, Chairman and Founder of Somologic - "The Proteomics Explosion"

 BioFrontiers has a goal of developing new technologies in partnership with industry and typically brings in speakers with research interests that overlap with the research being done at the institute.
-If you are a member of a student-led group interested in developing or a hosting an event with the BOSS program, please contact Ashley Rasmussen for more information.
+If you are a member of a student-led group interested in developing or hosting an event with the BOSS program, please contact Lindsay Diamond for more information.